 Now compare that to an eSIM.
 You can get a prepaid data plan for $5 to $25, depending on the country and data limit.
 No daily surprises.
 No auto-renewals.
 And most importantly, you pay only for what you use — not for keeping your SIM alive.

 On convenience?
 Roaming feels simpler because it’s automatic.
 But it gives you zero control.
+While roaming can be convenient for short trips, it may limit flexibility and even waste time if you encounter coverage issues or need to change plans during multi-country travel.
 With eSIMs, you spend five minutes setting it up — and then forget about it.
 No shops, no queues, no rental gadgets.

 So in the eSIM vs Roaming comparison, it’s not just about price.
 It’s about control, predictability, and knowing you won’t get a shock on your next bill.